 Witness Assistance Service

-The Witness Assistance Service (External link) supports victims of serious crime through the court process.
-The service is part of the Victims Strategy and Services Directorate of the Office of Public Prosecutions (OPP).
+The Witness Assistance Service supports victims of serious crime through the court process.
+The service is part of the Victims Strategy and Services unit of the Office of Public Prosecutions (OPP).

 Help for people with special needs